Fascia ball: How to Release Tight Spots a Roller Can't Reach

 | Typical use cases | Feet, glutes, shoulders, forearms, pecs | Quads, hamstrings, IT band, thoracic spine |

 321 STRONG tip: textured rollers and targeted balls both produce greater skin temperature increases and faster recovery responses than smooth tools.
-The texture matters more than most people realize.
+The texture matters more than it seems.
 A smooth ball slides across the skin.
 A textured Fascia ball grips and manipulates the tissue underneath.

 ## Where a Fascia ball Outperforms Everything Else